Friday, August 29, 2008

 Across the T.V. telling all viewers to go to the nearest bomb shelter; there

-was a chemical attack in Manhattan.
-There was a cloud hovering over
+was a chemical attack in

 had to get it together to protect my son.
 I then thought of finding a